 A lot has been written about Millennials (Americans Currently aged 18-35), especially in clickbaity posts about how this generation is breaking everything from consumer industries to church attendance.
 I believe that generational research is useful; it helps us think in broad terms about the norms of people who grew up around the same time.
 Yet, it seldom accounts for differences in socioeconomic status, racial or ethnic background, or gender.
 So any generational research should be taken with a healthy grain of salt on your avocado toast.

-We're not sharing any research here today.
-I'd simply like to share some observations about Millennials in the Vineyard that I noticed his past month while we hosted an event for nearly 400 young adults in Kansas City called Cause Con.
+We’re not sharing any research here today.
+I’d simply like to share some observations about Millennials in the Vineyard that I noticed during our young adult conference, Cause Con.

 And full disclosure: Yes, I am a Millennial.

 Millennials, just like all people, want to know that their life matters.
 We want to hear that we have significance and that we have a part to play in the world.
 Yet, we aren’t satisfied with cookie-cutter calling.
 Millennial’s kingdom-oriented callings are taking many different shapes.
 From lawyers to leaders in business and from church planters to creatives, Millennials are seeking to live out our kingdom callings in all areas of life.